SFOE/DIEMO-Documentation/How to query DIEMO.md

 ## Available services

 All services of [api3.geo.admin.ch](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html) are available.
 Of special interest are:
 * [Identify](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html#identify-features): This service can be used to discover features at a specific location.
 Additionally, attributes can be searched.
+Use the layerDefs-funcionality to query specific attributes.
 * [Find](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html#find): This service is used to search the attributes of features.
 The specific location of features is not taken into account.
+Use the layerDefs-funcionality to query specific attributes.

-## General remarks
+## General remarks for layerDefs functionality

 * [List of available queryable attributes for the layer ](https://mf-chsdi3.int.bgdi.ch/diemo/rest/services/all/MapServer/ch.bfe.ladestellen-elektromobilitaet?lang=de)
-* Use the layerDefs-funcionality to query specific attributes. layerDefs is adapted from [ESRI](https://developers.arcgis.com/rest/services-reference/identify-map-service-.htm)
 * [chsdi3-code](https://github.com/geoadmin/mf-chsdi3/pull/3185)
 * There is no **OR** funcionality
 * String search is not case sensistive
+* layerDefs is adapted from [ESRI](https://developers.arcgis.com/rest/services-reference/identify-map-service-.htm)

 | Data type    | Operators | Examples |
 | --------------- | --------- |--------- |